COVID-19 and Surveyor Training

 Completion of the survey training course is a requirement for obtaining an ESA section 10(a)(1)(A) endangered species permit, which is necessary to conduct Mexican spotted owl surveys.
 If you intend to conduct surveys this year in Utah and do not hold a permit, please complete a permit application form as soon as possible (available on-line at http://www.fws.gov/permits/).

-We apologize that we are not able to train any new surveyors this summer (June 2020).
-However, if you have previously been trained (2016 course) and your certification card is expiring this season (2020), we can extend your expiration date to 2021.
-This extension will be approved on a case by case basis and you must have performed positive surveys for Utah prairie dogs within the last 2 years (2018-2020).
+We apologize that we are not able to train any new surveyors again this summer (June 2021).
+However, if you have previously been trained (2016 or 2017 course) and your certification card expired in 2020 or is expiring this season (2021), we can extend your expiration date to 2022.
+This extension will be approved on a case by case basis and you must have performed positive surveys for Utah prairie dogs within the last 3 years (2018-2021).
 Please email USFWS directly for this extension of your certification cards at the contact information listed below.

 **PLEASE NOTE: If you attended the survey training for Utah prairie dogs in 2016, there is no need for training in 2019 and your certification cards are still valid.
 However, please be aware that if you are not attending training this year, you are still responsible to confirm you are using the most recent information, survey protocol, and data sheets prior to performing any Utah prairie dog surveys.
 The Utah Prairie Dog Occupancy and Habitat Survey Protocol was updated in June 2018.

 All trainees who attended in 2015 or any time prior to 2015 will no longer have a valid certification card and must attend the training to be able to conduct surveys for this field season.